hydrodog/CPE810J_2016F_Canvas/src/edu/stevens/canvas/graph/README_Graph.md

 Generate graphs of an assignment showing mean, distribution, variance

-Display distribution of grades

-For an assignments

-For a category of assignment (for all tests, homework)
+Display distribution of grades(for an assignments, for a category of assignment (for all tests, homework))

-Statistics

-mean, median, variance, etc.
+Statistics(mean, median, variance, etc.)